sconnel42/wedding-website/README.md

     - Change Date font
     - Date on image?
     - Flowers on sides of picture
+    - Make pic extend the width of the screen on mobile
 - Fill in Registry section with actual registries

 #### Backend
 - Create BE server (Express?)
+- Send RSVP/Contact form submits BE endpoint
 - Dynamically get all images from folder for frontend
 - Remove public/imgs/
+- Create Docker container to serve FE
-- Create Docker container to serve wedding website
+- Create Docker container to serve BE
 - Create Docker DB and save RSVPs to it
 - Host site on netlify